Azure/azure-quickstart-templates/100-Blank-Template/README.md

 # Blank Template

-This is an empty, with the top-level schema properties defined.
+This is an empty template and parameters file, with the top-level schema properties defined.